dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- We'll start with Amanda leading us on a discussion about One Belt, One Road.
+Please do a search online about this to get a sense of what it is about.
+It's actually fairly impressive.
+- I'd then like to focus on:
+    - Case study (from the [Ivey reader](https://www.iveycases.com/CoursepackView.aspx?id=12335)): Working cross culturally: forget business as usual
     - Levy et al (2010) 'On the Rocky Road to Strong Global Culture', MIT Sloan Management Review 51(4).
-- Case study: Working cross culturally: forget business as usual

 **CLASS NOTES**